hnlearndev/blog/contents/posts/0004-20250905-deploy-my-own-blog-finally.md

-# Deploy my own tech blog finally
+# Deploy my own blog finally

 ## Love at first sight

-I came across [khuedoan.com](khuedoan.com) while scheming through Leptos documentation.
+I came across [khuedoan.com](https://www.khuedoan.com/) while scheming through Leptos documentation.
 His simple yet efficient, thus elegant solution is what I have been looking for:

 - Converting markdown to HTML helps to focus on content rather than juggling with syntax.
 - Simple architecture fits right to the needs of a personal blog.